 Just something to keep in mind!

 On the other hand, if your baby will accept a bottle, try and find teats that are very similar to a nipple.
-Also, ensure that they are SLOW FLOW for your newborn.
-This means that your little one would still put on some effort in order to feed.
+Also, make sure that they are SLOW FLOW for your newborn.
+This means that your little one would still put on some effort to feed.
 Also, he won’t be chocking while drinking from the bottle.

 Personally, I used the Closer to Nature bottles from Tommee Tippee and the bottle that came with my Medela pump.